-This project does not include any activities that could potentially convert agricultural land to non-agricultural use.
-Per the USGS/NRCS Web Soil Survey, the project area crosses three mapped soil series: DaD (Daguey clay, 1 to 20 percent slopes); the (Humatas clay, 20 to 40 percent slopes); and MoF (Maricao clay, 20 to 60 percent slopes).
-Farmlands of statewide importance are within the project area.
+This project does not include any activities that could potentially convert agricultural land to nonagricultural use.
+No prime farmland or farmlands of statewide importance are within the project area.
 Although the project includes new construction, the project is exempt from review under the Farmland Protection Policy Act (FFPA) as the project is limited to construction of on-farm structures needed for farm operations.
 No further review is required.
+The project is in compliance with the Farmland Protection Policy Act.

-Figure B 9-1: Prime Farmland Map Applicant ID: PR-RGRW-03605
+Figure B 9-1: Prime Farmland Map Applicant ID: PR-RGRW-01322

-Project Footprint (Option) All areas are prime farmland
+Site Parcel Project Footprint (Option) All areas are prime farmland Farmland of statewide importanceFarmland of statewideimportance, if irrigatedPrime farmland if drained

-Farmland of statewide importance Farmland of statewide importance, if irrigated Prime farmland if drained Prime farmland if irrigated and reclaimed of excess salts and sodium Prime farmland if protected from flooding or not frequently flooded during the growing season /// Not prime farmland
+Prime farmland if irrigatedPrime farmland if irrigated and reclaimed of excess salts and sodium

+Prime farmland if protected from flooding or not frequently flooded during the growing season

+Not prime farmland